When you’re about to create a website for the first time, one of the questions you may want to ask is how much it costs to host a website.

 This helps to boost website page speed and deliver your content faster to the end-users.

-Cloud hosting is the most scalable among all the Hosting types today.
-Also, it’s the most affordable because it offers a pay-as-you-go pricing model.
+Cloud hosting is today’s most scalable type.
+It’s also the most affordable because it offers a pay-as-you-go pricing model.

 This is one of the best advantages of cloud hosting over any other Hosting solution today.

-Plus, nowadays, many cloud hosting providers offer free trials of their services.
-My friend Nikola Roza has a whole list of them here.
+Plus, many cloud hosting providers nowadays offer free trials of their services.
+My friend Nikola Roza has a list of them here.

 Who is Cloud Hosting Good for?